 - Students must apply each semester for the Carl Perkins Federal Grant (Transition) Awards.
 Please note that this program is contingent upon the availability of Federal funding.
 Funding is not guaranteed and eligibility guidelines may change at any time (even after applications are in and accepted).

 The Office of Student Affairs administers this program.
-Applications are available from the Student Affairs Office, the Financial Aid Office, the English for Speakers of Other Languages (ESOL) Tutor, and the Disabilities Coordinator or you may access the application available in PDF.
+Applications are available from the Student Affairs Office, the Financial Aid Office, the English for Speakers of Other Languages (ESOL) Tutor, and the Disabilities Coordinator or you may access the Spring, Summer and Fall applications here in PDF.
 Completed applications may be sent by fax or mail to:

 NHTI, Concord's Community College